Mills00013/ie_view_mode/README.md

 The available options are currently limited to Internet Explorer 7, 8, 9, and Edge.
 These modes set the HTTP header record to something like "IE=EmulateIE9".
-These modes should probably never be used, but they are there for completeness.
+While it is unlikely these modes will be needed, they are available.